Successful marketing is about more than tracking analytics, building a social following, and getting traffic on websites.

 Loyal customers are also easier to sell to, reducing the amount of time necessary to nurture and convince them to buy from your business.
 Instead, you can toss them right back in the sales funnel and make the sale much faster.

-In fact, repeat customers are 65 percent more likely to convert over new prospects.
+In fact, repeat customers are 65 percent more likely to convert to new prospects.
 This means reduced marketing costs and more sales for you.

 So, when you stop guessing at your customers’ wants and needs and start paying attention to the feedback they give you, you get both long-term business relationships and increased profits.